Information presented through this service is subject to change daily.

 - How do I find my textbooks online?

 - Select the campus that you attend from the list of “Campuses” in the left navigation bar on the homepage, select the appropriate quarter, and fill in any one of the search fields.
 All titles that are available online are also available in the store, so if a book is listed as “currently unavailable,” then it is not yet in stock.
 Autumn quarter textbooks are generally available for purchase by late September.
 Please note that not all instructors require a textbook for their classes.
 If you cannot find a book using a course or section number, the instructor has not submitted an order to University Book Store.

 - Can I order my books online and pick them up at the store?

 - Yes.
 When checking out, simply select “Charge & Hold” for your shipping preference.
-(There is a $5 charge for this service.)
+This service is provided free of charge.
 You will receive an email when your textbooks are ready for pickup.
 Textbook pickup is at the textbooks info desk (located on the bottom floor at the U District Store.)
 ID is required.

 - Can I use my financial aid money to purchase textbooks?

 - Unfortunately, University Book Store does not have access to your financial aid records.